erakai/Clava/README.md

 ## High Level Overview

-Clava is a MERN app developed with a frontend React application that, using HTTPS requests, communicates with a RESTful API running on a ExpressJS Node server.
+Clava is a MERN app developed with a frontend React application that, using HTTPS requests, communicates with a RESTful API running on an ExpressJS Node server.
 Information is stored in a MongoDB database that is interfaced with using Mongoose.
 More information is available in our Design Document, located in `/docs`.

 ## Installation
 1. Clone this repository: `git clone https://github.com/erakai/Clava.git`.